Most hard plastics #3 - #7 can be recycled in your commingled recycling container at your home, business, apartment or school.

 You can also recycle them at the locations below.

-Even though these plastics are less common than plastics #1 and #2, they're still recyclable at home.
-That being said, some important exceptions are listed below.
+Even though these plastics are less common than plastics #1 and #2, they're still recyclable at home (with some exceptions noted in the list below).

 #3 - PVC

 - Often brittle and glossy

 - Examples: plastic cups and plates, CD cases, and empty medicine bottles

 - Exceptions: Polystyrene foam (also known as the trademarked Styrofoam) is not recyclable in your blue bin.
 This is true even if it has #6 and the recycling symbol on it.
 Read how to reuse Styrofoam.

 - These plastics are often specially made and contain many types of individual plastics.
 Even these are recyclable in your blue bin.

 - Examples: Tupperware, reusable drinking bottles, and 3- and 5-gallon water containers

 What plastics aren't recyclable?

 Most of these would be classified as #7, so throw them into your recycling bin.